-You write a demand letter once you’ve completed your medical treatment, or are very close to doing so.
+You won’t be ready to negotiate your insurance claim until you’ve recovered from your injuries.
 By this time, you should have copies of the following documentation:

 Most claims adjusters are working on over a hundred claims at any one time, so you want your demand letter to stand out.
 While you won’t be using an attorney’s letterhead, there’s no reason you can’t craft your letter just as professionally as an attorney.

 Be sure your demand letter is free of grammar and spelling errors.
 Double-check to confirm that all names and addresses are spelled correctly.

 - Statement of Facts: Describing the circumstances just before, during and after the collision